Merith-TK/devdocs_webapp_kotlin/README.md

 	If you receive a folder error like `/home/nala/` or `C:\Users\Merith` does not exist, you can safely ignore that.

+## CURRENT ISSUES
+	DOES NOT WORK OFFLINE AT ALL

 ## THINGS TO DO
 ~~~[X]	Remove annoying Header Bar~~~